MitchStreet/Stock-Management-Program/README.md

 ### Stock Management program
 Designed with barcodes scanners and serial numbers in mind.
+Developed in solely C# using WinForms from Microsoft.

 ## Details